sematext/logagent-js/README.md

 - transform function to manipulate parsed objects
 - unmatched lines end up with timestamp and original line in the message field
 - JSON lines are parsed, and scanned for @timestamp and time fields (logstash and bunyan format)
+- default patterns for:
+  - MongoDB,
+  - MySQL,
+  - Apache httpd,
+  - Nginx,
+  - Redis,
+  - Apache Zookeeper,
+  - Apache Cassandra,
+  - Apache Kafka,
+  - various Linux/Mac OS X system log files

 To test patterns or convert logs from text to JSON use the command line tool 'logagent'.
-It reads from stdin and outputs line delemited JSON (or pretty JSON or YAML) to the console.
+It reads from stdin and outputs line delimited JSON (or pretty JSON or YAML) to the console.
 In addtion it can forward the parsed objects directly to [Logsene](http://sematext.com/logsene).

 # Pattern definitions file